Best Dog Toothpastes

 Dog toothpastes are a must when you’re cleaning your pet’s teeth as they are designed to be both palatable and safe for pets.
 You should never use human toothpaste on dogs, no matter if it’s natural or not, because ingredients in human toothpaste can seriously endanger your pet.
 While there are some dog toothpastes that contain fluoride (though it’s still a controversial topic), for instance, the levels of fluoride in human toothpaste are much higher and can poison your pet- and even have a fatal outcome.
 The same goes for xylitol, a common sugar-free sweetener that’s used in human toothpaste, but happens to be extremely toxic to dogs and even a small amount of it can kill your dog.
 Needless to say, brushing your pet’s teeth with your toothpaste is not just a bad idea, it’s a dangerous one, so you shouldn’t do it at any cost.
 Besides, dog toothpastes have another thing going for them in addition to being completely dog-safe: they are designed to make brushing more bearable to your pooch.

 The “secret” is in the flavor – unlike regular toothpaste that is minty fresh and cool, dog toothpaste is usually beef or liver flavored, with an occasional cheese, chicken, or bacon aroma.
 Yup, sounds disgusting, but dogs go bananas for it, so it does work!
+It makes them more receptive to the prospect of tooth brushing, especially if they are no longer a puppy.
+And of course, it makes things infinitely easier for you too.
 I mean, it’s clear why brushing is more appealing to dogs with the right toothpaste – they’ll taste something yummy and be occupied with it while you brush those canines clean.
 To boot, there are also special enzymatic dog toothpastes, for instance, aimed with dogs that have plaque buildup and need some boost to get rid of all that tartar the non-invasive way.
 In other words, dog toothpastes should be an unavoidable part of your pet’s grooming routine, and like everything else, they should be chosen with care.

 Every dog is different and so are their dental hygiene needs, so be sure to pick a toothpaste that’s suited for your pet’s age, condition of the teeth, taste preferences, etc. To help you find out what type of dog toothpaste is the best choice for your pet, we’ve put together this comprehensive buying guide, complete with a list of best dog toothpastes on the market.
 Just read on and find a perfect pick!